RafaTorices/CI-CD-RafaelTorices/README.md

 This repository contains a simple application written in **Python** that uses the **Flask** framework.
 The application is a simple **_calculator web application_** with various operations (add, subtract, multiply, divide, power).
 The application is deployed in a **Kubernetes cluster** using **ArgoCD**.
 The application is automated using **CircleCI**.
 The application is tested using **pytest** and the coverage is calculated using **pytest-cov**.
 The application is linted using **pylint** and **flake8**.
 Also, the static code analysis is done using **SonarCloud**.
 All these tools have been used to create a **CI/CD pipeline** for the application.

+> **Also, I have included a pipeline for Github actions that builds the Docker image of the application and uploads it to DockerHub, including the static code analysis using SonarCloud and the vulnerability analysis using GitGuardian.**

 ## Video Demo CI/CD Project (Youtube)

 [![Video Demo CI/CD Project](images/video.png)](https://youtu.be/FPtVnZtDDOU)